GnuCash Preferences window allows you to customize your

 Always reconcile to today: If selected, always open the reconcile screen with today’s date for statement date, regardless of previous reconciliation.

-Don't use GnuCash built-in colors: If selected,
+Use GnuCash built-in color theme: If selected,

-GnuCash register color will be used.
+GnuCash register color theme will be used.

 Double mode colors alternate with transactions: If selected, configures the register window to alternate between the primary and secondary colors with each transaction, instead of each row.